iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 ## NFT Metadata

-You can define any data as **immutable metadata**, which will be stored in the Tangle.
+You can define any data as **immutable metadata** stored on the Tangle.
 The community defined a standard for the metadata called [IRC27](https://github.com/iotaledger/tips/pull/65).
-This enables interoperability so the standardized metadata can be used by decentral applications like NFT marketplaces.
+The standard enables interoperability, so decentralized applications like NFT marketplaces can use the standardized metadata.

-This is a simple example of IRC27 compatible metadata.
+A simple example of IRC27 compatible metadata could be:

 ```javascript
 const METADATA = {